I'm Getting a Medtronic Insulin Pumphere's why!

 Do you use a Medtronic MiniMed 630g?
 Let me know what your thoughts are and how it helped to manage your diabetes!

 I am not a medical professional and should not be taken as such.
 I am only speaking from personal experience.
 Talk to your doctor about any health concerns you may have regarding your diabetes.

-Buy Freestyle Libre Sensor Stickers from Type W1N.
-There are over 35 designs to choose from for men, women and children!
+Buy Freestyle Libre Sensor Stickers, Omnipod stickers, Dexcom stickers, and more from Type W1N.
+There are over 35 designs to choose from for men, women, and children!